Purslane Control

 Preventing Purslane Reinvasion

-• Cultural practices such as mowing at the correct height for your turf, keeping a fertilization schedule with Solutions 15-5-10 Weed & Feed Fertilizer with Trimec and using pre-emergents like Barricade Granular Pre-Emergent Herbicide can help keep to keep your turf thick and control purslane weed.
+• Cultural practices such as mowing at the correct height for your turf, keeping a fertilization schedule with Solutions 15-5-10 Weed & Feed Fertilizer with Trimec, and using pre-emergents like Barricade Granular Pre-Emergent Herbicide can help keep your turf thick and control purslane weed.

 Questions and Answers